JesseBusman/JBChestLog/README.md

 - This plugin has no rollback function
 - This plugin cannot lock chests

-I use it for my whitelisted vanilla survival server with people who I trust will not grief in a major way, but I'd like to be able to detect small theft and expose thieves.
+I use it for my whitelisted survival server with people who I trust will not grief in a major way, but I'd like to be able to detect small theft and expose thieves.